 PROBLEM: It is a costly requirement for counties to publish all notices in newspapers.
-Counties currently spend in excess of \$3 million per year to publish various notices and other required documents in the newspaper.
-There are other options that would be much less costly and as accessible to local citizens.
+Counties currently spend in excess of \$3 million per year in taxpayer dollars publishing various notices and other required documents in the newspaper.
+There are other options that would be much less costly and more accessible to local citizens.

-SOLUTION: ISAC supports changes to lowa's open records law that would allow local governments to publish abbreviated notices in the newspaper with a reference to how the entire document may be accessed, including having the document mailed to the constituent upon request; allowing counties to designate only one official newspaper for publication purposes; and allowing publication of resolutions by reference, utilizing a summary statement and informing citizens that the entire text is available for their review.
+SOLUTION: ISAC supports changes to Iowa's Open Records Law that would allow local governments to publish abbreviated notices in the newspaper with a reference to how the entire document may be accessed, including having the document mailed to the constituent upon request; allowing counties to designate only one official newspaper for publication purposes; and allowing publication of resolutions by reference, utilizing a summary statement and informing citizens that the entire text is available for their review.